Home > research > Records > Military

 This microfilm collection includes over 80,000 pension and bounty land-warrant applications, based on the files of the American military, naval and marine officers, and enlisted men.

 Records indicate the veteran's name, the state or organization for which they served, and the file number.
 An "S" indicates that the individual was a survivor, "W" indicates widows, and "R" represents those who were rejected.
-Donated by the Daughters of the American Revolution, this microfilm collection contains over 2,000 reels.
+Donated by the Daughters of the American Revolution, this collection contains more than 2,000 rolls of microfilm.

 Compiled Military Service Records

-Donated by the Daughters of the American Revolution Oklahoma Society, these microfilm reels document the men who served from the original thirteen colonies.
-The records include the individual's name, rank and military organization, state from which he served, date of enlistment or appointment, and possibly the date of separation from service.
-Some records also include information of the individual's physical description, date and place of birth, residence at the time of enlistment and other personal details.
+Donated by the Daughters of the American Revolution Oklahoma Society, this microfilm documents the men who served from the original thirteen colonies.
+The records include the individual's name, rank and military organization, state from which he served, and date of enlistment or appointment.
+Some records also include the individual's physical description, date and place of birth, residence at the time of enlistment, date of separation from service, and other personal details.

 War of 1812 Pension Applications